 The Congressional Art Competition began in 1982 to provide an opportunity for members of Congress to encourage and recognize the artistic talents of their young constituents.
 Since then, over 650,000 students have been involved with the nationwide competition.

-To submit art work for the competition, please fill out, print and sign the form below and mail it with the art work to:
+To submit art work for the competition, please fill out, print and sign the 2020 Student Release Form, and email the form along with a high resolution photo of your artwork to: Katherine.Pecora@mail.house.gov

 If you would like more information on the annual Congressional District Art Competition, please email Katherine Pecora at Katherine.Pecora@mail.house.gov.